 But one of the most remarkable things about the 12 Steps is how they define and “engineer” spiritual experiences so that anybody with willingness, honesty, and open-mindedness can have them.
 And these very doable experiences turn out not to be momentary highs, but new adventures in, and perspectives on, living.
 On May 14, I’ll talk about how my understanding of spiritual experience has changed (from thrilling encounters with God to a slow acceptance of other human beings), and try to describe how the process of spiritual awakening happened for me. ~Jon S. “Though we may at first be startled to realize that God knows all about us, we are apt to get used to that quite quickly.
 Somehow, being alone with God doesn’t seem as embarrassing as facing up to another person.” –Twelve Steps and Twelve Traditions, Step 5

 When Bill Wilson writes, he generally chooses his words with care, and when I first read the word embarrassing in that sentence from the Twelve and Twelve, I wondered why he was trying to make us alcoholics (and other compulsive folk) feel worse about ourselves than we already did.
 He seemed to be recommending embarrassment, for crying out loud.
 I mean, haven’t we substance and relationship abusers had enough embarrassing experiences?
 Mine included knocking over bar tables on my way to the restroom and having to respond to repeated questions about my personal hygiene.
 I for one, am aiming to get embarrassments like that out of my life for good.
 So what is Bill W. getting at with the use of this loaded word?
 And how does it relate to our basic problem?
 (Hint: Our basic problem isn’t alcohol, food, gambling, drugs, debt, the alcoholic, or any of the other impetuses that get us into the rooms.)
-I’ll see if I can figure out what Bill is talking about when we meet on Saturday, January 9. ~Jon S. When I came into AA, I was advised do a series of simple things, many of them seemingly unrelated to my “problem,” all of them somehow “spiritual.”
-Showing up at meetings, listening, praying, meditating, helping others, doing simple acts of service.
+I’ll see if I can figure out what Bill is talking about when we meet on Saturday, January 9. ~Jon S. |

 Archives